HeveraletLaidCenx/inochi2d-docs/docs/source/creator/getting-started.rst

       - 960x800
       - 1920x1080 or higher

-Inochi Creator does not support 32 bit systems currently to reduce the maintenance burden.
+Inochi Creator does not support 32-bit systems currently to reduce the maintenance burden.

 ------------